As a result of Extension programming, Nebraskans benefit from improved water quality and a cleaner environment.

 Did you know?

 When did you last have your septic tank pumped?
 If you can't remember and don't have records, schedule to have it pumped by a certified professional.
-Fall is a great time to have your system checked, before winter sets in and the ground freezes.
+This is a great time to have your system checked, before professionals get busy this spring and summer with new installations.
 The professional will be able to give you an idea of the best pumping interval for your system, depending on your water usage and size of the tank.
-Best of all, you'll be ready for holiday guests!